chris-dworschak/acled.api/README.md

 This small package provides functionality to access and manage the application programming interface (API) of the [Armed Conflict Location & Event Data Project (ACLED)](https://acleddata.com/).
-The package `acleda.api` makes it easy to retrieve a user-defined sample (or all of the available data) of ACLED, enabling a seamless integration of regular data updates into the research work flow.
+The function `acled.api()` makes it easy to retrieve a user-defined sample (or all of the available data) of ACLED, enabling a seamless integration of regular data updates into the research work flow.

-Important: When using this package, you acknowledge that you have read ACLED’s terms and conditions of use, and that you agree with their attribution requirements.
+When using this package, you acknowledge that you have read ACLED’s terms and conditions of use, and that you agree with their attribution requirements.

 ## Installation